Bill Brewster (DJ)

-Bill Brewster is a British writer and disc jockey.
-Brewster co-wrote the book Last Night a DJ Saved My Life with Frank Broughton.
+Bill Brewster is a British writer, producer and disc jockey.
+He co-wrote the book Last Night a DJ Saved My Life with Frank Broughton.
 The duo also launched and run Djhistory.com.
-In 2002, his mix album, Praxis, was released on Hooj Choons.
+In 2002, Brewster's mix album, Praxis, was released on Hooj Choons.
+He co-founded a number of small music labels, including Disco Sucks with Theo Noble.